edesig/dependencies/README.md

 ## How to run unittests?

-Unit tests can be executed from the project root with the command `python -m unittest discover -s test/`
+Unit tests can be executed from the project root with the command `python -m unittest discover -s tests`

+## How to build?

+A package wheel can be created running
+`python -m build`
+from the project root.